marcosvidolin/ditiow/README.md

       }
     ```

+     Here the magic happens.
+The response will be converted to a PostGetResourse object that is inserted into the body of the ResponseEntity object.

 ## TODO

 - Create an annotation to specify the attribute name of the resource (without having to match the name of the business class);